Escape the Ordinary

-River guide and lumber mill worker Lloyd Morrison had several fishing clients who would brave the very rough road from Grants Pass to this bend of the middle Rogue to fish.
-Mr. Morrison dreamt of building a lodge here to accommodate these fishermen, however building supplies even nails were hard to get because of World War II.
-With the help of some San Francisco clients, Mr. Morrison was able to secure the essentials to build his lodge in 1945.
-He handpicked his lumber, and the choice bird’s eye pine he used throughout the lodge has become more lustrous through the decades.
+River guide and lumber mill worker Lloyd Morrison had several fishing clients who traveled from Grants Pass to the middle Rogue to fish.
+Mr. Morrison dreamt of building a lodge to accommodate these fishermen; however, building supplies were in short supply because of World War II.
+With the help of some of his San Francisco clients, Mr. Morrison secured the essentials to build his lodge in 1945.
+He handpicked the lumber, and the choice Bird’s Eye Pine he used throughout the lodge has become more lustrous through the decades.

-Mr. Morrison later added a cabin and moved two small houses onto the property to lodge his clientele of fishermen.
-However, after he sold the lodge, the buildings fell into a period of neglect.
+Mr. Morrison later added a cabin and moved two small houses onto the property.
+After he sold the lodge, the buildings eventually fell into a period of neglect.

-In 1964, BA and Elaine Hanten purchased Morrison s Lodge and moved in with their three young children, Mike, Michelle, and Mark.
-They took to guiding, cooking, and transforming the lodge into more of a resort.
-However, disaster struck in December that same year, when the rampaging Rogue River flooded and wiped out all the cabins, which the Hantens had begun to renovate.
-The water rose so high in the main lodge that water flowed well above the fireplace mantel.
-The lodge well built not only survived but gained more character.
-With the help of a disaster loan, the Hantens cleaned up and repaired the main lodge with a few additions, building three new cabins, this time on stilts.
-Over the years, the business grew, and with its growth came more cabins and more manicured grounds.
+In 1964, BA and Elaine Hanten purchased Morrisons Lodge and moved in with their three young children — Mike, Michelle and Mark.
+They took to guiding, cooking and transforming the lodge into a resort.
+However, disaster struck in December that same year, when the Rogue River flooded and wiped out the cabins.
+The water rose so high in the main lodge that it flowed above the fireplace mantel.
+Fortunately, the lodge survived this turbulent time.
+With the help of a disaster loan, the Hantens repaired the main lodge.
+They also built three new cabins on stilts.
+The business continued to thrive, and with its growth came additional cabins and more manicured grounds.

-Steelhead fishing had been the main attraction on the Rogue for many decades.
-In fact, in the mid-1920s, famed Western author Zane Grey was enamored with the “half-pounders” that are unique to this part of the world.
-Half-pounders are immature steelhead that have gone to the ocean and return to the river before reaching adult size.
-They are tenacious fish that fight hard and are found only on three rivers in the entire United States: The Eel, the Klamath, and the Rogue River.
+Steelhead fishing has been the main attraction on the Rogue for many decades.
+In the mid-1920s, famed Western author Zane Grey was enamored with the “half-pounders” that are unique to this region.
+They are tenacious fish only found on three rivers in the United States: The Eel, the Klamath and the Rogue River.

 In 1968, the Rogue was designated a “Wild and Scenic” river by the federal government.
 At that time, Rogue River Raft Trips, Inc., which operated out of Morrisons, was one of the first to use inflatable rafts to take adventurers down the wild section of the Rogue.

-For more than 70 seasons, the Hanten family has owned and operated Morrisons Rogue River Lodge.
-Although BA, Elaine, and Michelle are no longer with us, Michelle’s son Churchill continues their legacy of wonderful hospitality and fabulous meals at this full-service river resort.
+For more than 70 seasons, the Hanten family has owned and operated Morrisons Rogue Wilderness Lodge.
+Although BA, Elaine, and Michelle are no longer with us, Michelle’s son, Churchill, continues their legacy of wonderful hospitality and fabulous meals at this full-service river resort.